 If you’re good at connecting the dots, you might have guessed this left me financially unstable in 2018.
 Like whoa.

 I couldn’t acknowledge where I was at in my business and how financially catastrophic this was.
 This…was a problem that I’m now dealing with today.

 But when you’re burned out, shit happens.
 It’s a reality.

 It’s rarely about how good you are

-OK, that subhead might not be entirely true - sometimes people are terrible at their business.
-However, I am not and very few people I’ve worked with are not as well.
+OK, that subhead might not be entirely true — sometimes people are terrible at their business.
+However, I am not and very few people I’ve worked with are not terrible either.

 But very often people think it’s all about how good you are.
 And that’s just not the reality.

 I see people all the time who are really good (or definitely have what it takes to be good) at what they do, but they don’t have the experiential learning to understand that growing a business is really hard, and rarely does anything happen overnight.

 It takes a lot of time and tenacity (and money, more on that below).